wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 ##Basic Workflow

-The basic steps involved in creating a form and allowing users to enter data via the form is as follows.
+The basic steps involved in creating a form and handling user input is as follows.

 1. If you haven't already got one, create a `forms.py` file within your Django application's directory to store form-related classes.